Drumcree conflict: 2000

-On 31 May, a children's cross-community concert at St John's Catholic Church was disrupted by Portadown Orangemen beating Lambeg drums, allegedly trying to drown it out.
-Present at the concert were Secretary of State Peter Mandelson and UUP leader (and Orangeman) David Trimble.
-After the concert, teachers, parents, children and guests held a reception at the Protestant Portadown College.
-A 300-strong loyalist mob hurled missiles and sectarian abuse while preventing families from leaving the College.
-The security forces were deployed but did not disperse the mob or make arrests.
-On 7 June, a nearby church on the Battlehill Road was set on fire by arsonists.
-It would not be fully restored until at least 2002.
+On 30 May, a cross-community concert was held at St John's Catholic Church on Garvaghy Road.
+It was organized by the youth choir People in Harmony and attended by politicians from both sides, including First Minister David Trimble and Secretary of State Peter Mandelson.
+Orangemen beat Lambeg drums nearby, allegedly trying to drown it out.
+After the concert, a reception for performers and guests was held at the Protestant Portadown College.
+About 300 loyalists protested outside the college and threw missiles at police.
+The attendees had to run a "gauntlet" of sectarian and other abuse from the protesters.
+David Jones, spokesman for the Portadown Orangemen, said "I am not surprised that there were a number of missiles thrown, taking into account the police treatment of the protesters".
+On 7 June, a Catholic church on the Battlehill Road was set on fire by arsonists.

-On 16 June, Catholic workers at Denny's factory in Portadown walked-out after placards carrying sectarian slogans were erected near the main entrance.
+On 16 June, Catholic workers at Denny's factory in Portadown walked-out after placards bearing sectarian slogans were erected near the main entrance.
 The week before, loyalists had thrown missiles at Catholics leaving the factory.
 The placards were removed shortly after.
 Later in the month, loyalists sent death threats to workers who were reinforcing the security barrier (or "peace line") along Corcrain Road.
 The work stopped, leaving the Catholic area vulnerable to attack.